Jibun/ags-translation-editor/README.md

-# README #
+# AGS Translation Editor #

-This README would normally document whatever steps are necessary to get your application up and running.
+AGS Translation Editor is a tool to edit TRS and TRA translation files that can be used with AGS games.

 ### What is this repository for? ###